RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/suffix.md

 aliases:
 ---

-`rladmin suffix` manages the DNS suffixes in the cluster.
+Manages the DNS suffixes in the cluster.

 ## `suffix add`